 Prior to the start of fall and spring semesters, live orientation sessions are conducted on the Jackson campus.
-Students taking classes on the Macon Campus have the opportunity to stop by the Cecil Groves Building from 3 p.m. to 5 p.m. on the afternoon of orientation.
+Students taking classes on the Macon Campus have the opportunity to stop by the Cecil Groves Building from 2 p.m. to 4 p.m. after participating in New Student Orientation.
 New Student Orientation may also be completed at any point on the college website.
 Students are not permitted to register for the next semester of classes until they have completed the orientation program, either seat-based or online.